HSF/hsf.github.io/_workinggroups/juliahep.md

 We plan for a series of **JuliaHEP workshops** with the aim to provide an environment to discuss and promote the usage of Julia in the HEP community at large.

-The first [workshop](https://indico.cern.ch/event/1292759/) is plan for 6-9 November 2023 at ECAP (Erlangen Centre for Astroparticle Physics).
+The first [workshop](https://indico.cern.ch/event/1292759/) is planned for 6-9 November 2023 at ECAP (Erlangen Centre for Astroparticle Physics).